hpc-uk/archer-benchmarks/reports/single_node/index.md

 <a id="tab5"></a>Table 5: Theoretical maximum floating point performance for different platforms.
 CPU FLOPS are computed as
 (number of cores used) &times; (single precision FLOPS per cycle) &times; (frequency).
 See [Table 10](#tab10) for values used for the different systems.
 GPU FLOPS are computed as (number of GPUs used) &times; ([GPU single precision FLOPS reference value](https://www.nvidia.com/en-us/data-center/tesla-p100/)).
 (Assuming base clock frequency without turbo mode.)
+Each P100 GPU has 56 Streaming Multiprocessors each of which gives 128 SP FLOPS/cycle, leading to 7168 SP FLOPS/cycle per GPU.

 | System        | Cores used | CPU SP GFLOP/s | GPU used | GPU SP GFLOP/s | Node SP GFLOP/s | Node SP performace relative to ARCHER node |
 |---------------|-----------:|---------------:|---------:|---------------:|----------------:|-------------------------------------------:|